MetaSmug/Hacker-Dvorak/README.md

 # Known Issues

 Please check the issues tracker.
+If you have any issues/questions/comments, please open a ticket in the issue tracker.